bde-softworks/insta-comment-manager/README.md

 > yarn install
 ```

+### Get the environment variables

+Create a `.env` file at the project root and add the necessary credentials.

 ### Setup Ngrok

 Since we'll be dealing primarily with webhooks, we need a way to expose localhost to the internet.
 For this, we will use [Ngrok](https://ngrok.com/).